 So Panama began investing, for the first time, in tourism infrastructure and marketing.

 The Banking Industry & Business Sector

 The other targets set when this country got serious about developing an economy of its own were growing the banking sector… and attracting international companies to set up regional business headquarters.

 It didn’t take long for those early efforts to begin paying off, and, by 2002, the legitimate Panama economy was off and running.
 Attention from foreign investors and tourists led to the start of a property boom.
-Values across Panama City and along the country’s coastlines began up and have continued up, with some small dips, ever since.
+Values across Panama City and along the country’s coastlines began up and have continued up, with some small dips—including, it’s important to note, right now—ever since.

-You could say that 2003–2004 was the last time when real estate prices in Panama City could be considered cheap on a global scale.
+You could say that 2003/2004 was the last time when real estate prices in Panama City could be considered absolutely (rather than relatively) cheap on a global scale.

 That’s when I bought my Avenida Balboa apartment.